seamusoconnor/seamusoconnor.github.io/_posts/2022-11-11-migrate-to-github.md

 The hardware was somewhat limited for what was running on it so eventually I got a RaspBerry Pi3 and migrated the site from one RPI to the other.
 It ended up being a challenge because outside of updating the site with a new post, what typically would happen is:

 1. Something went wrong
-2. I would realise I had no memory of how I set it up orginally
+2. I would realise I had no memory of how I set it up originally
 3. I would spend hours fixing some arcane issue ( like when the RPI would not boot fully if a keyboard was not attached on boot )
 4. I would fix it
 5. I would forget how I did it